zbateson/php-dummy-sendmail/README.md

 To create the phar archive, after cloning, use clue/phar-composer and run phar-composer build to create php-dummy-sendmail.phar.
-Once created, optionally move it /usr/local/bin or configure sendmail with php path/to/php-dummy-sendmail.phar.
+Once created, optionally move it to /usr/local/bin or configure sendmail with php path/to/php-dummy-sendmail.phar.

 ```bash